 This is an active brewery right on Clifton Hill and just a block up from Hornblower.
 Included in many hotels’ resort fee, you’ll receive a pass for two sampling boards at Niagara Brewing Company.
 Since craft breweries are all the rage right now, take advantage of the benefit and enjoy some delicious beer.
 Their food was appropriately priced for a great bite.
 Look at this great charcuterie plate!
 It is a great place to get out of the cold or the heat depending on what time of year you are visiting.
 Don’t be afraid to try lots of other Canadian foods too while you’re here!

 Also included in the hotel fee is a 48-hour pass for the WeGo public bus system.
 Use it!
 This bus connects all of the touristy places so that you can avoid walking.
 With three lines in the area, it will take you where you want to go.
 It even connects the campgrounds that are farther away to the tourist areas.
 And with free WiFi, this was a win-win partnership.
 Download the app to find out when the next bus is coming.
 More details can be found here.

 The Niagara Falls Fireworks

 A quick note about the fireworks.
-During the high season, you’ll catch a beautiful fireworks show daily.
-If you go in the Spring or Fall, the fireworks show is only done on Friday, Saturday and Sunday.
+During the high season, you’ll catch a beautiful firework show daily.
+If you go in the Spring or Fall, the fireworks show is only done on Friday, Saturday, and Sunday.
 Keep in mind that the fireworks are weather dependent.
-Because of the rain and the wind when I visited, they were cancelled that night.
+Because of the rain and the wind when I visited, they were canceled that night.
 Be prepared.